 Your child will likely need more than one surgical procedure to correct tricuspid atresia.
-Some of these procedures are called rescue surgeries, because they're done as a temporary fix to immediately increase blood flow.
+Some of these procedures are called palliative surgeries, because they're done as a temporary fix to immediately increase blood flow.
 Following are some of the procedures babies with tricuspid atresia may require:

 - Atrial septostomy.
 This procedure creates or enlarges the opening between the heart's upper chambers (atria) to allow more blood to flow from the right atrium to the left atrium.